piliwilliam0306/Udacity-SDC/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-* We then scan the resulting frame from bottom to top trying to isolate pixels that could be representing lane boundaries.
-What we are trying to detect is two lines that would make up lane boundaries.
-For each of those lines we have a set of windows.
-We scan the frame with those windows, collecting non-zero pixels within window bounds.
-Once we reach the top, we try to fit a second order polynomial into collected points.
+* We use sliding window to scan the image from bottom to top and collect non-zero pixels within window bound to isolate pixels that could represent lane boundaries.
+Once we finish scanning, we then fit a second order polynomial into collected points.
 This polynomial coefficients would represent a single lane boundary.

 ![alt text][image6]